-The planning document is initially reviewed by a technical review team and its scientific merit judged using the workshop components and criteria.
-Simultaneously, the Publications Advisory Committee will review the communications plan and provide feedback to the technical review team .
-The technical review team will provide one of the following recommendations to the SWC:
+The planning document is initially reviewed by the technical review team and its scientific merit judged using the workshop components and criteria.
+Simultaneously, the Publications Advisory Committee will review the communications plan and provide feedback to the Science Committee.
+The Science Committee will provide one of the following recommendations to the Council / Board:

-- Recommend SETAC sponsorship as a Pellston Workshop[®]. - Recommend submission for SETAC sponsorship as a Technical Workshop (or other type of regional forum, such as a Focused Topic Meeting or Special Science Symposium) at the geographic unit (GU) level. - Recommend revisions and ask for a resubmission. - Recommend against SETAC sponsorship.
+- Recommend SETAC sponsorship as a Technical Workshop. - Recommend revisions and ask for a resubmission. - Recommend against SETAC sponsorship.

-The SWC is not obliged to follow the recommendation of the technical review team.
-The SWC will also consider SETAC office resource availability and funding potential.
+The Council / Board is not obliged to follow the recommendation of the Science Committee.
+The Council / Board will also consider SETAC office resource availability and funding potential.
 They may also consult other relevant committees.

 Step 3.
-Planning the SETAC Pellston Workshop®
+Planning the SETAC Technical Workshop

-After formal SWC approval, the Workshop Organizing Committee will initiate the planning process cooperatively with the SETAC office.
+After formal Council / Board approval, the Workshop Organizing Committee will initiate the planning process cooperatively with the SETAC office.
 Listed below are guidelines and recommendations that are required in the planning process.

-A. Final Workshop Organizing Committee formation.
+- A. Final Workshop Organizing Committee formation.
 A Workshop Organizing Committee should be finalized.
 The Workshop Organizing Committee will be responsible for organizing the workshop, conducting the workshop, and ensuring that the workshop products are completed and distributed.
-The composition of the committee should be based on the workshop objectives, and to be consistent with SETAC goals, the committee should contain diverse representation from government, business, academia, and other relevant groups.

-B. Final Participant List.
+The composition of the committee should be based on the workshop objectives, and to be consistent with SETAC goals, the committee should contain diverse representation from government, business, academia, and other relevant groups. - B. Final Participant List.
 The Workshop Organizing Committee is also responsible for identifying and inviting workshop participants.
 The expertise of the individuals invited to participate in a workshop should reflect the workshop's purpose and objectives.
-See guidance document and template for the participant list provided in Attachment I.
+See template for the participant list provided in Attachment I.